promptmike/github-learn-notes/github-foundations-part-1-of-2/07-manage-your-work-with-github-projects/unit-2-of-8-projects-vs-projects-classic.md

 > The apparent repetition is intentional — each line consolidates previous material to reinforce recall.

 Some features of Projects are different to Projects Classic
-> Projects is and improved product to replace Projects Classic
+> Projects is an improved product to replace Projects Classic

 ## Projects vs Projects (Classic)